blorente/decorat/wiki/stories/the_promotion.md

 "Move along!"
 He commanded, and turned back to attend the incoming crowd.

 My heart was racing, and I felt week in my knees.
 I would have fallen down, if there had been a free inch of floor to do so.
 The thump of blood was ringing in my ears, reminding me of last night.
 The burning city, billions being massacred.
 The sharp lights of orbital lances sweeping across the districts, with chain explosions following a second later.
-The fire, the screams.
+The fire, the screams, the stench of burning flesh.
 "Oh no, oh Emperor please -"

-"You 'eard 'im!
-Move it!"
+"You 'eard 'im, move it!"
 Two strong hands turned me towards the ascending staircase, and shoved me forward.

-The smell of smoke lingered, but my before me no longer stood the ashen plain, but the great spiral staircase that connected the different sections of the Grand Archive.
+The smell of smoke lingered, but before me no longer stood the ashen plain, but the great spiral staircase that connected the different sections of the Grand Archive.

+I forced myself to take a step forward.
+Then another one.
 Stumbling, I joined the crowd, making my way towards ThinkPod 36B, Sectio Ordos.

 I would have to come back for the ring later.